MisarMisar Docs

 Upload email attachments to Supabase Storage and reference them in outbound emails

-Upload files to MisarMail's attachment storage and get back a URL to reference in your emails.
+Upload files to MisarMail's attachment storage and get back signed URLs to reference in your emails.
 Files are stored in a per-user Supabase Storage bucket and served via time-limited signed URLs.

 Limits